-Kathleen Phillips, DVM
+Kathleen Phillips, DVM and Owner

 Dr. Kathleen Phillips graduated from Cornell University School of Veterinary Medicine in 2001.
 Having practiced small animal medicine and surgery in the Springfield area since graduation, Dr. Phillips is extremely excited to share her experience and Fear Free approach to pet care with everyone at Franklin Farm!
 Dr. Phillips enjoys working with both dogs and cats, but has soft spots for ornery tuxedo cats and little dogs who snort.
 She is originally from Buffalo, New York, and loves to discuss the fortunes and misfortunes of her beloved Bills and Sabres.
 An avid Nationals fan, she can often be found sitting along the third baseline at Nationals Park with her husband Matt, her son Ethan, and anyone else who will tolerate her love of underrated third basemen and a good pitcher's duel.
 Her pup Scruffy just adopted the family and is enjoying all of the exciting Phillips' adventures.

-Wanda Hudgins, LVT, CVPM
+Wanda Hudgins, LVT, CVPM and Owner

 Wanda Hudgins is a certified veterinary practice manager and a licensed veterinary technician who has been working in and managing veterinary hospitals since 2000.
-She has worked with Dr. Phillips for more than 13 years.
+She has worked with Dr. Phillips for more than 15 years.
 She is a graduate of V.M.I., Purdue's Veterinary Management Institute as well as AAHA's Veterinary Management School.
 She is also an active and long-standing member of the Veterinary Hospital Managers Association, where she volunteers reviewing CVPM applications.
 Wanda's professional interests include patient care, fear free culture, client relations and business management.
 She is currently studying to become a Certified Canine Massage Therapist and will be offering this much needed service to our furry friends.